Crazylegstoo/JQuickTake/README.md

 Rather than put the camera back on its shelf for another 20 years, I wondered if it would be possible to write my own software to replace the aging Apple software - a solution I could run natively on a modern Windows PC (or any other machine for that matter).
 It was something in the back of my mind for a couple of years, but I never really found the time to actually *do something*.
 Once I retired (yeah, I'm that old), I had no excuses, so I went to work on a solution.

 As a result, JQuickTake is the Really Futile And Stupid Gesture that no one asked for, and I offer it up to anyone who loves their weird, old QuickTake camera and understands the joy of doing something just because you can.

-## The Solution
+# The Solution
 JQuickTake is a Java Swing/AWT application that runs on a desktop.
 Once installed, it will connect to a serial (COM) port and talk to an Apple QuickTake camera in much the same way as the original Apple software.

 **Why Java?** While I'm an old, retired IT Guy, I haven't written a substantial desktop application in many years, so I wanted to chose technology that I was somewhat comfortable using.
 Also, I wanted to develop something that had a hope of working on Windows, Linux, and MacOS.
 I did a lot of Java application stuff way back when Java 2 was a big deal, so I had some (ancient) familiarity.
 I considered Python but decided against it because I don't have any experience with Python GUI development.
 Also, I happened to stumble across a very nice Java-based Serial Port API called [JSerialComm](https://fazecast.github.io/jSerialComm/).
 So, Java FTW!

 I won't talk much about the development process.
 I'd like to, but I won't - too much.
 To my knowledge Apple never published technical docs about QuickTake.
 I actually reached out to Apple via email to see if they would offer something under their Open Source support or maybe something akin to what they've done with the [Computer History Museum](https://computerhistory.org/playlists/source-code/).
 Alas, they gave no response.
 The lack of docs meant there was no published material detailing the critical request/response instruction-set for QuickTake.
 In other words, I knew the camera talked over a serial port, but didn't know the language of the camera.
-For the layman, it's like knowing that a human send sound waves from their mouth to someone else's ears yet having no clue how to speak German.
+For the layman, it's like knowing that a human sends sound waves from their mouth to someone else's ears yet having no clue how to speak German.

 Learning the language of QuickTake would require a very tedious exercise of running the [OG QuickTake](https://github.com/Crazylegstoo/JQuickTake/tree/main/original%20Apple%20QT) software on a WinXP VM while using serial port analyzer software to inspect the communications flowing across the wire.
 The effort would require disciplined analysis, a little bit of luck, and lot of sustained focus.
 I doubt I had all those qualities, but off I went.
 I made progress, although it was definitely a time-suck.
 It turns out that I did, in fact, have luck - a lot of it.
 In the magical world of Reddit's [r/VintageApple](https://www.reddit.com/r/VintageApple/comments/1buuqz5/a_rant_rip_to_my_apple_quicktake_100/), I bumped into [Colin](https://www.reddit.com/user/Colin-McMillen/), who was WAY ahead of my efforts to decode the QuickTake protocol, albeit for a very different project than mine.
 And being the very generous soul that he is, he gave me [everything he documented](https://www.colino.net/wordpress/en/archives/2023/10/29/the-apple-quicktake-100-150-serial-communication-protocol/).
 Were it not for Colin, I would still be spinning my wheels decoding serial comms and it's quite possible I'd have grown bored and shut down my own project.
-All of this is say, "Thank-you, Colin!".
+All of this is to say, "Thank-you, Colin!".
 Honestly, check out [Colin's QuickTake project](https://www.colino.net/wordpress/en/quicktake-for-apple-ii/).
 It's pretty amazing.

-**What the software does:**
+## What The Software Does

 1. It will connect to an Apple QuickTake 100 or 150 camera and display its metadata - including, camera name, pictures taken, pictures remaining, Flash mode, Quality mode, etc.
 ![Connect to Camera](https://github.com/Crazylegstoo/JQuickTake/blob/main/Images/Connect.JPG)